AuroAi/apollo_ros_bridge/Readme.md

 ./apollo.sh build
 ```

-Now, build the bridge source code using bazel.
-From the root workspace of the package,

-    bazel build apollo_ros_bridge/cyber_ros_bridge:all
+Note: The above modification suggested will automatically build the bridge package.
+To explicitly build the bridge package, use bazel build.

 To run the example node, run